ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 Same as for [parseDateTimeInJodaSyntax](#parsedatetimeinjodasyntax) except that it returns `NULL` when it encounters a date format that cannot be processed.

+## parseDateTime64InJodaSyntaxOrNull

+Similar to [parseDateTimeInJodaSyntaxOrNull](#parseDateTimeInJodaSyntaxOrNull), differently, it returns a value of type dateTime64.

 ## parseDateTimeBestEffort
 ## parseDateTime32BestEffort